Is the post-interview wait driving you mad?

 What's the average waiting time to hear back?

 Sector to sector, role to role, it's hard to put an accurate figure on how long you should expect to to hear back for a response post-interview.
 Still, a Jobvite study found that in 2017, the average 'time-to-hire' was 38 days.
 Even if it differs by field, that's a lengthy average waiting to hear back period.

 If you're desperate for a sector-specific estimate, reach out to peers in the same line of work and ask how long they waited for a response when they were searching.
 And if you really need answers, pore over industry-relevant message boards and online forums to see if you can get some insight.

 When should I follow up?

 Once you've dispatched that, the real waiting game begins.
-As a general rule of thumb, you're best to wait between one and two weeks before reaching out again.
+As a general rule of thumb, you're best to wait between one and two weeks during the interview process before reaching out again.
 This gives the employer time to churn through the candidate list, but isn't so long that they think you've lost interest.

 What should I say?

 Nailing the timing is one thing, but if your message misses the mark, it could do more harm than good.
 Avoid overly direct language like 'Have I got the job?'.
 At best, this is too blunt; at worst, it's totally impertinent.
 Opt instead for something more elegant: 'May I ask your recruitment timeframe?'.